-One pro-simplified viewpoint is that it takes less time and is much easier to write.
+The simplified writing system does have a lot of practical value.
+The most obvious pro-simplified viewpoint is that it takes less time and is much easier to write.

 Here are a few more examples:

-书 / 書 (shū) — book (four strokes vs. 10 strokes)
+- 书 / 書 (shū) — book (four strokes vs. 10 strokes)

-华 / 華 (huá) — magnificent (six strokes vs. 11 strokes)
+- 华 / 華 (huá) — magnificent (six strokes vs. 11 strokes)

 - 广 / 廣 (guǎng) — wide (three strokes vs. 15 strokes)

-A side-by-side comparison of traditional and simplified characters will show that a good chunk of them are the same in both character sets.
+A side-by-side comparison of traditional and simplified characters will show that a good chunk of them are actually the same in both character sets.

-Characters in this category are components of traditional characters but function as their own characters in simplified Chinese (though not as radicals for other characters).
+These are components of traditional characters that function as their own characters in simplified Chinese, such as 习 / 習 (xí) — habit.